syncfusion-content/uwp-docs/uwp/installation/web-installer/how-to-install.md

     ![Login wizard install](images/Step-by-Step-Installation_img9.png)

-	I> The products you have chosen will be installed based on your Syncfusion License (Trial or Licensed).
+	> N> The products you have chosen will be installed based on your Syncfusion License (Trial or Licensed).

 10. The download and installation\uninstallation progress will be displayed as shown below.